Auth-Wave/authwave-docs/docs/Getting Started/Installation and usage/react.md

     > Although **async/await** is used (and recommended) in the above example, you can also use promises or callbacks to handle the response.

-For more information about other SDK methods offered in the AuthService class, head over to [SDK-Integration](SDK-Integration)
+For more information about other SDK methods offered in the AuthService class, head over to [API Reference](../../API%20Reference/API%20Reference.md)